open-spaced-repetition/fsrs4anki/README.md

 const display_memory_state = true;
 ```

-Then open any deck for review and you'll see:
+Then open any deck for review and you'll see the following message:

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/0a5d4561-6052-45f3-91a5-5f21dd6497b9)

+If you don’t see D, S and R, and only see “FSRS enabled”, this means that the card is in the “learning” or “relearning” stage, not in the “review” stage.

 This shows that the FSRS scheduler is running normally.
 You can then change the code back and the message will no longer display.

 ### Step 2: Personalizing FSRS

+To ensure that FSRS suits your learning needs, you'll need to follow a two-step process.

+- First, you'll need to train the FSRS parameters for your collection, tailoring the algorithm to your learning patterns..
+- Next, you'll need to choose the desired retention rate.

+Let's now discuss both of these steps in detail.

+#### Step 2.1 Training the FSRS Parameters

 For most users, it is advisable to use one of the following two methods (Google Colab and Hugging Face) for training the parameters.
 Advanced users can explore other options mentioned here (provide link).

 <details>
   <summary>Method 1: Training using Google Colab</summary>

-Open the [optimizer's notebook](https://github.com/open-spaced-repetition/fsrs4anki/releases/latest) and click on Open in Colab to run the optimizer on Google Colab.
-You don't need to configure the coding environment yourself and you can use Google's machines for free (you'll need to register a Google account):
+Open the [optimizer's notebook](https://colab.research.google.com/github/open-spaced-repetition/fsrs4anki/blob/main/fsrs4anki_optimizer.ipynb).
+You don't need to configure the coding environment yourself and you can use Google's machines for free (you'll need to have a Google account):

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/5f5af21b-583d-496c-9bad-0eef0b1fb7a6)

-After opening it in Colab, switch to the folder tab.
-Once the Optimizer connects to Google's machine, you can right-click to upload your deck file/collection file.
+After the Colab website opens, switch to the folder tab.
+Once the Optimizer connects to Google's machines, you can right-click to upload your deck file/collection file exported from Anki.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/66f9e323-fca8-4553-bcb2-b2e511fcf559)